 Juneau is an interesting city to say the least.
 It is Alaska’s State Capitol and the only State Capitol in the US that can’t be reached by road.
 It is also the most geographically isolated.

 To get to Juneau you have to either fly in or take a boat – a lot of Alaska cruises come through Juneau and it’s on the ferry route, and that’s the way that a lot of the inhabitants of Juneau want it to stay.

 Even the Mayor contested having a road that leads anywhere.
 Alaskans are quirky like that, and I love them for it.

 Juneau is Alaska’s third largest city with a population hovering at just over 30,000 souls.
 It is also one of the most beautiful cities in Alaska with historic houses climbing the slopes of Mt Roberts and Mt Juneau which tower over the city; a network of staircases connecting the mostly wooden buildings.

 Thick temperate rainforest encloses the city and waterfalls fall from mountain peaks.
-The downtown is quaint with colourfully painted shops and restaurants.
+The downtown is quaint with colorfully painted shops and restaurants.

-Throngs of cruise ship passengers clog the roads around the harbour but if you venture a few streets back, you can easily escape the crowds.
+Throngs of cruise ship passengers clog the roads around the harbor but if you venture a few streets back, you can easily escape the crowds.

-I loved The Rookery for their coffee and breakfast burrito and the Heritage Coffee Company was a cosy spot to hang out.
+I loved The Rookery for their coffee and breakfast burrito and the Heritage Coffee Roasting Co was a cozy spot to hang out.
 A great way to spend a day in Juneau in the rain.